 The mandate of Jesus to disciple the nations has never been rescinded.
 We accept the Great Commission, together with the Great Commandment, as our highest priority.

-Evangelical – we focus on the incarnation, death, resurrection, and exaltation of Jesus Christ
+Centrality of Jesus Christ – we focus on the incarnation, death, resurrection, and exaltation of the Lord Jesus Christ

 Orthodox – as formulated in the ecumenical creeds and the confessions